BasilisAndr/chkchn/README.md

 - twoc helps to implement morphology that is not possible (or too difficult) to implement in lexc;
 - twol deals with phonology and morphophonology.

+Compilation produces the before mentioned transducers plus two composed ones:
-ckt.mor.hfst is the transducer for morphological analysis; ckt.gen.hfst is the one for forms generation.
+- ckt.mor.hfst is the transducer for morphological analysis;
+- ckt.gen.hfst is the one for forms generation.

 The files in .hfstol format are the faster versions of .hfst.

-All the transducers are pre-compiled.

 ### Compilation